vancluever/terraform-provider-acme/docs/resources/certificate.md

 -> Let's Encrypt publishes details on their profiles at
 <https://letsencrypt.org/docs/profiles/>.

+* `not_after` - (Optional) The desired expiration date of the certificate, in RFC3339 format (`2006-01-02T15:04:05Z07:00`).
+This sets the `notAfter` field in the ACME order, requesting that the CA issue a certificate that expires at the specified time.
+Not all ACME CAs support this field.
+Changing this value triggers a certificate renewal rather than a resource replacement.

 * `revoke_certificate_on_destroy` - Enables revocation of a certificate upon destroy, which includes when a resource is re-created.
 Default is `true`.